NeuralEnsemble/libNeuroML/doc/how_to_contribute.rst

 Release process
 ---------------
 libNeuroML is part of the official NeuroML release cycle.
-As of 1/09/13 we are still ironing out the proecure.
+As of 1/09/13 we are still ironing out the procedure.
 When a new libNueroML release is ready the following needs to happen:

 - Update version number in setup.py
 - update version number in doc/conf.py
 - update release number in doc/conf.py (same as version number)
 - update changelog in README.md
 - merge development branch with master (This should happen via pull request - do not do the merge yourself even if you are an owner of the repository.
 - push latest release to PyPi

 Miscellaneous
 -------------